clinical-meteor/cookbook/cookbook/filestructure.md

 # Application File Structure
 The first thing you need to know when structuring your apps is that Meteor has some specific meanings for certain directory names.
 At a very basic level, the following directories are "baked in" the Meteor bundler.

+## both
+the *both* directory contains common files that are shared between the application client and server.
+This can include collections and routing logic.

 ## client
 All code in the *client* directory is run only in the client-side, or web browser.